Ruby on Rails

 \password <role_name>

-Remember that you should change the <role_database_name> and <role_name> (they should both the same)!
+Remember that you should change the <role_database_name> and <role_name> (they should both be the same)!
 If you see GRANT in response to the command, then you can type \q to exit the prompt.

 3.4 Saving access information in the environment